collocations.org

 complete, direct

-VERB + CONTRAST
+VERB + contrast

-make, offer, provide
+make, offer, present, provide, show

 The fresh fruit provides a contrast to the rich chocolate pudding.

-by ~
+by contrast

 When you look at their new system, ours seems very old-fashioned by contrast.